bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/node-docs-full.md

 In any case, when Node.js is installed you'll have access to the `node` executable program in the command line.

+# How much JavaScript do you need to know to use Node.js

 As a beginner, it's hard to get to a point where you are confident enough in your programming abilities.